-Code-switch lyrics mix languages inside a single line — the way bilingual people actually talk.
-It is harder to write than verse-chorus split, but it is also the only structure that captures real bilingual identity.
-Below: 10 mid-line switch templates ranging from intimate love lines to Singlish-style multi-language blends.
+Code-switch lyrics mix two languages inside a single line, the way bilingual people actually talk.
+They are harder to write than a verse-chorus split where one section is English and the next is Mandarin, but they are the only structure that captures real bilingual identity.
+Below are 10 mid-line switch templates, from intimate love lines to Singlish-style multi-language blends, each tuned for Suno v5.5.

 The structure these lyrics actually use

-Code-switch lyrics share a 6-section spine, but the language switching happens inside lines rather than between sections.
+Code-switch lyrics share a 6-section spine.
+The difference from a normal bilingual song is that the language switching happens inside lines rather than between sections.

-- Intro (4 bars): 1 spoken or sung line in the dominant language that sets the bilingual key.
+- Intro (4 bars): one spoken or sung line in the dominant language that sets the bilingual key.

-- Chorus (8 bars): Hook line uses a fixed switch pattern (e.g.
+- Chorus (8 bars): hook line uses a fixed switch pattern (for example

 A high-quality code-switch prompt names 7 things: